 - Bowling shoes for kids: These special bowling shoes have soles that are designed to grip the bowling lane, providing better traction and accuracy.
 Most bowling centers rent shoes, but if your child is serious about the game, it’s worth investing in a pair of their own.

 - A bowling bag for kids: This is a must-have for transporting all of your child’s bowling equipment.
-Look for a bag that has separate compartments for each item, as well as a shoulder strap for easy carrying.
+Look for a bag with separate compartments for each item and a shoulder strap for easy carrying.

 - A wrist guard: This helpful accessory helps to prevent painful wrist injuries by absorbing some of the shock when the ball hits the pins.
 Wrist guards are especially important for beginners who are still learning proper form.